 Roll up, roll up - the circus is coming to town!

-Inspired by the arrival of The Greatest Showman in early 2018, we've gathered together a new collection celebrating show people and show business on the big screen.
+Inspired by the arrival of The Greatest Showman in early 2018, we've gathered together celebrating show people and show business on the big screen.
 Our cavalcade of attractions explores the rich history of circus and variety performance in cinema, and highlights a strain of filmmaking with a penchant for spectacle and a close attachment to the medium's vaudeville roots.

 Encompassing backstage melodramas, sideshow sleazefests and carnivals of horror, the big top has proven a broad church for filmmakers of every genre and generation.
 Our new collection covers many of them and, as an opening act, we've picked out a few star performers for your consideration below.